- »How To Beat Low Stakes Fast-Fold Poker Games

 Be aware fast-fold players tend to play a much tighter style.
 This is because players no longer have to wait for premium hands in these games.
 They can continue folding until they find a playable hand staring back at them.

 You still find opponents who spew their stacks off with weak hands, but they’re fewer in numbers.
-Don’t expect a player to dust off their chips with Ts-3c because they’ve grown bored of waiting for a hand.
+Don’t expect a player to dust off their chips with Ts-3c because they’ve grown bored with waiting for a hand.

 This leads to fast-fold poker having less bluffing than a traditional game.
 Players play a more straightforward ABC style at these tables, betting when they have a hand and check-folding when they don’t.
 They don’t want to waste time making a play when they can fold and be dealt into a new hand.
 Bluffing still occurs, it’s just less frequent.